ChrisCummins/pip-db/Documentation/Log.md

 needs, should but User license when trial expires.
 Should add a ‘plan' directory to github repo for storing mockups.

-#### TODO
+TODO:

 - Create mockups of previous FYP site designs.
 - Create mockups of current site designs.

-**Database design** - have created some first ideas for database designs using UML database notation.
+Database design - have created some first ideas for database designs using UML database notation.
 Should add PDF exports of these to repo.

-**Data repetition within dataset** - have been auditing the dataset that Darren sent me.
+Data repetition within dataset - have been auditing the dataset that Darren sent me.
 There’s an awful lot of repetition of data in almost every field, so the database design should be heavily normalised to optimise for this.

 ### Saturday 19th

-#### TODO
+TODO:

 -   Perform full audit of dataset
 -   Develop Plausible Nonsense Generator

-**Plausible Nonsense Generator** - Started developing PNG as a HTML/JS tool for creating nonsense payloads by using a randomised fake dataset.
+Plausible Nonsense Generator - Started developing PNG as a HTML/JS tool for creating nonsense payloads by using a randomised fake dataset.
 Should postpone further development on this pending completion of the real dataset audit so I know how best to mimic it.